anon-blue/anon.blue/README.txt

-look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of t he self in all thing all things all things where the clitoris is?
+look at me plz plz plz plz plzzzzzzslepeekjftell me where the batchroom is echo echo echo you are bliss existence eternal love incarnate endless revelation of t he self in all thing all things all things everything she touches changes and ev